MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 All `span` member functions have constant time complexity.

-Unlike array or vector, span doesn't "own” the elements placed inside it.
-A span never frees any storage for items in the span because it doesn't own the storage of the objects in the span.
+Unlike array or vector, a span doesn't "own” the elements inside it.
+A span doesn't free any storage for the items inside it because it doesn't own the storage for those objects.

 ## Requirements